Email: Chapter 5B, Article 2

 (H) One member representing the advanced air mobility industry developing human transit capabilities.

-(3) Members of the council will receive no compensation but are entitled to reimbursement for mileage expenses while attending meetings of the committee to the extent that funds are available through the Department of Economic Development.
+(3) Members of the council will receive no compensation but are entitled to reimbursement for mileage expenses while attending meetings of the committee to the extent that funds are available through the Division of Economic Development.

 (c) The council shall: